hjonnala/cts/README.md

 info about which packages are needed for approval can be found in [Approval Requirements](#approval-requirements).

-(To be filled in once submitted to GitHub)
+The release packages can be found in the [GitHub Releases](https://github.com/google-coral/cts/releases/).

 If your system doesn't have a package, you can build the appropriate libcoral binaries.